The Women Centre Stage programme continued in February 2019 with the Women Centre Stage Symposium: Are We At The Tipping Point?

 Women Centre Stage Symposium was sponsored by Nick Hern Books and supported by Arts Council England and Hampstead Theatre.
 Our Media Partner for the event was The Stage.
 Other partners include: Stage Directors UK, Equity, Era 50:50, University Women in the Arts and The Writers’ Guild.

-The Women Centre Stage Symposium launches the development of a new regional programme called Women Centre Stage 3 which will be produced by Sphinx Theatre, working with theatres across the UK to make more and better roles for women.
-Women Centre Stage 3 will continue with a research project led by Sphinx Theatre and PHD researcher Jennifer Tuckett into the representation of women in the industry, and how we can work together to redress the balance in the future.
+The Women Centre Stage Symposium continues the development of the Women Centre Stage project, produced by Sphinx Theatre.
+This new stage consists of the symposium followed by a regional programme working with theatres across the UK to make more and better roles for women.
+The Women Centre Stage project will include work on a research project led by Sphinx Theatre and PHD researcher Jennifer Tuckett into the representation of women in the industry.

 More information on this research project is available here